Kalashnikov Concern: Kalashnikov Concern

 In 2022, the Concern had reportedly achieved a 40% record yearly increase in weapons production for domestic needs and for export and also completed one licensed production agreement.
 The Concern reported in May 2023 that it had achieved a 10-year record in weapons deliveries during the first quarter of the year and that it has established a drone production unit.
 It was reported in late August 2023 that the production of 9K121 Vikhr, Strela and Kitolov missiles rose almost 1.5 fold.
 The company said in January 2024 that the government contracts for sniper rifles had increased by 8 times in the past year.
 It was also said that the production of "special equipment" increased by 45% in 2023 and the production of combat pistols by 5 times.
 The company reported in February 2024 that the production of drones has increased by 60% since 2022.
 Kalashnikov reported in May 2024 that during the first quarter of the year it had increased the civilian production output by 50% and the firearms production by 9% at comparison with the same period of 2023 and also raised revenues by 37% and started to supply upgraded AK-12 assault rifles of the 2023 model.
 In the next month, the Concern reportedly started supplies of the civilian electrically-powered and VTOL Legionnaire drone which is used for cargo delivery, terrain sensing and video monitoring.
 Supplies of the Stena special vehicles begun in July 2024.
 On 22 July 2024, the company claimed that production of military and civilian goods has increased by 50% during the first half of the year.
 On 3 October 2024, the company reported that it is ramping up the production of aircraft guns because of a multiple growth of order volumes.
 On 22 November 2024, the company stated that it had completed the 2024 state order for small arms ahead of schedule.
 On 28 January 2025, the Kalashnikov reported that it had achieved a 10-year record high revenue from export contracts for both military and civilian small arms in 2024.
+In January 2026, the company started to supply the Russian Army with electric motorcycles and electric scooters.
+In February 2026, the company completed development and started offering for export the Rus-PE loitering munition.
+In April 2026, the company reported that it has supplied a large batch of AK-203 assault rifles to a foreign customer and completed export obligations for the year ahead of schedule.
+In May 2026, the Fortis unmanned aerial vehicle-carrier of FPV-drones was first presented.
+Export licenses for the new shortened and sub-compact versions of the 5.45 mm AK-12 and 7.62 mm AK-15 assault rifles were also issued.
+Deliveries of the Skat 220 reconnaissance drone begun in June 2026.